Joystream/design/README.md

 The purpose of this repo is to gather all the assets, rules and design processes in one place.

-Our goals of having [project planning](https://github.com/JoyStream/joystream), [public communication](https://github.com/Joystream/communications) and design repos on github, is to cultivate an open and transparant structure, throughout the organization and community.
+Our goals of having the [project planning](https://github.com/JoyStream/joystream), [public communication](https://github.com/Joystream/communications) and (this) design repo on github, is to cultivate an open and transparant structure, throughout the organization and community.

 # Contribute